conduktor/conduktor-docs/docs/gateway/get-started/system-requirements.md

 - 2 CPU cores
 - 4 GB of RAM

-Running on this level of machine, each Gateway instance should support around 20-30 MB/s of throughput with a minimal effect on latency.
+Running on this level of machine, each Gateway instance should support around 20-30 MB/s of sustained throughput with a minimal effect on latency.

 ### Recommended starting setup